abhishekmishra25/SKLEARN-projects/README.md

 # new-one

+### House Pricing model
-In these model i used scikit learn.
+In this model i used KNeighborsClassifier, Model Selection and Knn algorithm.

+### Boston House Pricing model
+In thos model I used Model Selection, Matplotlib and Linear regression

+ stay blessed 😍